ArtoriasAbW/ISP_IND_PROG/Task3/README.md

 ### Installing

- * Download the project form GitHub or clone repository by
+ * Download the project from GitHub or clone repository by

 ```
 git clone https://github.com/ArtoriasAbW/ISP_IND_PROG.git